 - Degree Designation: Master's (M.S.)

-The Integrated Marketing Communications (IMC) master’s program at WVU’s P.I.
-Reed School of Journalism is offered exclusively online, and no classroom attendance is required.
+The Integrated Marketing Communications (IMC) master’s program at WVU’s Reed College of Media is offered exclusively online, and no classroom attendance is required.
 This enables students to earn their degrees in this fast-growing field from anywhere in the world.

 IMC is a new way to approach marketing - by viewing the whole marketing picture, not just the parts.
 Students in the program learn to see things they way the consumer sees them - as a constant flow of information from indistinguishable sources.

 The IMC master's program requires 33 hours of course work, and each course is three credit hours, for a total of 11 courses.
 The program's academic year consists of five nine-week terms: early fall, late fall, early spring, late spring, and summer.
 Most students take one to two courses per term, dedicating 12 to 15 hours of study per week to each course.
 Students generally complete their degrees in about two years.

 Curriculum consists of the introductory course, seven core courses, four electives, and the capstone course.
 For complete course descriptions, see http://imc.wvu.edu/curriculum.